maxz1985/docs/Writerside/topics/IAM-Policies-vs-S3-Bucket-Policies.md

 - There is a need to keep access control policies in the S3 environment.
 - There is a requirement to apply common security controls to the principals who interact with S3 buckets, such as restricting the IP addresses or VPC a bucket can be accessed from.

-Consider your answer to this audit question to choose the right approach:
+Consider your answer to this audit question to select the right approach:

 - If you’re more interested in “**What can this user do in AWS?**”, then IAM policies are probably the way to go.
 You can answer this question by looking up an IAM user and then examining their IAM policies to see what rights they have.
 - If you’re more interested in “**Who can access this S3 bucket?**”, then S3 bucket policies will likely suit you better.
 You can answer this question by looking up a bucket and examining the bucket policy.